-How or why would this translate to support via a membership?
+How or why would this translate to support via a membership/one-time purchase?

 For example, if you have a meditation podcast that people listen to feel less stressed after, ad-free may be a benefit of interest so ads don’t disturb the meditation

 Conduct a survey through your podcast or a social media post to find out how many listeners would be interested in a membership.

 Look at how active your social media presence is: How many followers do you have?
 What is the engagement rate (likes, reposts, etc.)?
 If high, it’s likely that memberships would take off.
 If it’s low, why might that be?

 What are your unique listening trends over the past 6/12/24 months?
 How might this correlate to a membership’s success?

 🔥Hot Tip: Your unique listening trends can be found under the ‘Listeners’ tab in Insights

 What tiers will you offer and at which prices?
 (For example, ad-free for $3 and ad-free + weekly bonus content for $7).